igscl/thelaserproject/tests.md

 - V-3 Band and Column
 - C5 in the Central Nervous System which relates to L1

-The test results are succesfull.
+The test results are successful.

 ### Test 2